ksu-cs-textbooks/cis526/content/x-examples/02-database/07-another-table.md

     }
 )

-// Define associations
+// Define Associations
 Role.belongsToMany(User, { through: UserRole, unique: false, as: "users" })
 User.belongsToMany(Role, { through: UserRole, unique: false, as: "roles" })

-export default UserRole
+export {
+    User,
+    Role,
+    UserRole,
+}
 ```

 Notice that this file contains two lines at the bottom to define the associations included as part of this table, so that `sequelize` will know how to handle it.
 This will instruct `sequelize` to add additional attributes and features to the `User` and `Role` models for querying the related data, as we'll see shortly.

-We also added the line `timestamps: false` to the other options for this table to disable the creation and management of timestamps (the `createdAt` and `updatedAt` attributes), since they may not be needed for this relation.
+We also added the line `timestamps: false` to the other options for the `User_roles` table to disable the creation and management of timestamps (the `createdAt` and `updatedAt` attributes), since they may not be needed for this relation.

 Finally, we added the `underscored: true` line to tell `sequelize` that it should interpret the `userId` and `roleId` attributes (written in camel case as preferred by Sequelize) as `user_id` and `role_id`, respectively (written in snake case as we did in the migration).

+{{% notice note "Camel Case vs. Snake Case" %}}

+The choice of either CamelCase or snake_case naming for database attributes is a matter of preference.
+In this example, we show both methods, and it is up to each developer to select their own preferred style.

+{{% /notice %}}

 ## Seed